hakavlad/nohang/README.md

 10. Verbosity, debug, logging

 Just read the description of the parameters and edit the values.
 Please restart nohang to apply the changes.
 Default path to the config after installing is `/etc/nohang/nohang.conf`.

+## How to test nohang

+- The safest way is to run `nohang --memload`.
+This causes memory consumption, and the process will exits before OOM occurs.
+- Another way is to run `tail /dev/zero`.
+This causes fast memory comsumption and causes OOM at the end.

+If testing occurs while `nohang` is running, these processes should be terminated before OOM occurs.

 ## Print table of processes with their badness values